 Companies in the engineering and construction (E&C) industry frequently execute contracts that extend over multiple years and have various incentives or penalties for the speed and quality of performance.
 These long-term contracts require E&C entities to choose an appropriate way to measure progress and recognize revenue.
-Additionally, long-term contracts are often modified—sometimes before pricing has been adjusted—to accommodate different situations and goals from the customer.
+Additionally, long-term contracts are often modified—sometimes before pricing has been adjusted—to accommodate different situations and goals of the customer.
 These issues, and others, can create complexity for recognizing revenue.
-Over time, E&C entities have developed methods to handle these common occurrences in the industry but now they must adjust to the requirements in ASC 606.
-To help with this, the AICPA and the major accounting firms have assembled industry task forces to research the industry-specific accounting issues with ASC 606.
+The AICPA and the major accounting firms have assembled industry task forces to research the industry-specific accounting issues with ASC 606.
 This article will draw from the guides they have published on the E&C industry to give you an idea of some of the issues you should expect.
 For more information on these issues, see:

 - AICPA: Revenue Recognition: Audit and Accounting Guide, Chapter 11

 - PwC: In depth: Implementation in the engineering and construction industry

 We will also provide references to other RevenueHub articles for more detailed explanations of related ASC 606 topics.
 For general information on the basics of revenue recognition, see our RevenueHub article, The Five-Step Method.

 The following are the issues that entities in the E&C industry commonly face: